Hamidalavi/examid-gaming-journey/README.md

 12. Make my mouse grip in my best comfortable situation; not using **death grip**
 13. Decided to push and fully rest my arm and abit wrist instead of floating on air cuz of wrist and arm fatigue.
 It's happened after 2 years (like dinner seat posture)
 14. Ignoring the arm friction with an **arm sleeve**.
 Because the place of Examid lives is very hot and humid and the arm moves very hardly
-15. Pre-Lock enemies with **centering** and **not reseting** the mouse when focusing on enemies
+15. Pre-Lock enemies with **centering** and **not reseting** the mouse when focusing on enemies.
+I also tried hard to learn very fast micro movement aiming without resetting the mouse position.
+Because I used to always raise my hand after this fast aiming method and this would cause my hand to get tired
 16. Starts using **dynamic grip**, so there are three common grips which I can explain and also describe my mixing grip and I use all of them in different situations (mostly use my own grip):
 > A: Doing **fingertip grip** as a default, I mean there is a little space between mouse and wrist; the palm is hovering over the mouse.
 This grip is suitable for web browsering, MOBA and RTS style games and in-game menus
 >> B: Doing **palm grip**; from exactly where I hold the mouse with my fingers, I push the metacarpal head towards the mouse a bit.
 This grip is suitable for most of games with more stability and less movement with applied some frictions
 >>> C: Doing **claw grip**; from exactly where I hold the mouse with my fingers, I curl my fingers; now the lower part of the metacarpal touches the mouse a bit.
 It's suitable for balancing between high agility or movement and precision for shooter style games
->>>> D: My grip is normal fingertip grip in all types of games with three fingers above and each finger is used for one of these three top buttons. **Slightly rotating my wrist to the right around the z axis**, then move the mouse to the right side of hand (parallel to the pinky finger), so other fingers are allowed to hold the mouse securely and also thumb finger can click the side buttons easily; **it's also makes horizontal aiming without skew or diagonal direction**
+>>>> D: My grip is feliform-like fingertip grip in all types of games with three fingers above and each finger is used for one of these top three buttons which is similar to the cheetah's digitigrade feet (walking on toes). **Slightly rotating my wrist to the right around the z axis**, then move the mouse to the right side of hand (parallel to the pinky finger), so other fingers are allowed to hold the mouse securely and also thumb finger can click the side buttons easily; **it's also makes horizontal aiming without skew or diagonal direction**

 > [!WARNING]
 **The mouse friction that are created by pressure on the mouse are also felt on glass mouse pads or skypads, but it's not noticeable; In any case, if the friction level is too high (specially in horizontal aiming), compensate for this friction by strafing for a long time; or have a rotating and circular aiming (which I don't recommend for competitive matches); then aim exactly opposite the left or right movement.
 BTW take care of mouse skate durability**